dlaliberte/bikeshed-intro/index.md

 #### Autolinking

-There are several convenient ways that Bikeshed will [Autolink](https://speced.github.io/bikeshed/#autolinking) from uses of terms to their definitions.
-Here is a table of some of them, from a [Bikeshed Cheat Sheet](https://cheatography.com/apowers313/cheat-sheets/bikeshed/)
+There are several convenient ways that Bikeshed will [Autolink](https://speced.github.io/bikeshed/#autolinking) from use of a term to its definition.
+Here is a table of some of them (derived from a [Bikeshed Cheat Sheet](https://cheatography.com/apowers313/cheat-sheets/bikeshed/))

 Definition Notation|Meaning
 --------------|--------